JeanCarletta/HeatHack-Sessions/_sources/front-matter/four-sessions.md

 :::{grid-item}
 :columns: 8

 - **Session 1** introduces some core concepts that affect the big decisions building operators need to make - "thermal comfort" or what makes people comfortable, is a big part of this, as is thinking about the right strategy for heating and preserving your building.
 The session also makes a start at collecting technical data for the building by deciding on a strategy for collecting temperature and relative humidity data as well as energy meter readings.
-In addition, there are some activities to help ease group members into thinking about this topic and what, for some groups, could lead to major changes to the building and how it used.
-Like all sessions, it ends by identifying what actions need to be taken next to move things forward.
+In addition, there are some activities to help ease group members think about how their community uses their building and also about unused spaces and whether changes would bring them into occupancy.

 :::
 :::{grid-item}